 6.21.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.21.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.21.5.

 Use the full path name for imports, in preference to relative paths.

 When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that need to be imported (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.